docker/docs/docker-for-aws/faqs.md

 ## How many Availability Zones does Docker for AWS use?

-Docker for AWS will dynamically decide the correct amount of Availability Zone's to use based on the region.
+Docker for AWS determines the correct amount of Availability Zone's to use based on the region.
 In regions that support it, we will use 3 Availability Zones, and 2 for the rest of the regions.
 We recommend running production workloads only in regions that have at least 3 Availability Zones.

 ## What do I do if I get `KeyPair error` on AWS?
 As part of the prerequisites, you need to have an SSH key uploaded to the AWS region you are trying to deploy to.